unional/type-plus/type-plus/README.md

 - [expect-type]: Compile-time tests for types
 - [hotscript]: Higher-order TypeScript
 - [spec.ts]: write tests for your types!
+- [ts-calc]: compute with typescript type system, part of [hotscript]
 - [ts-essentials]: all essential TypeScript types in one place.
 - [ts-expect]: Checks values in TypeScript match expectations.
 - [ts-toolbelt]: TypeScript's largest utility library.